babylonchain/btc-staker/docs/interacting-with-daemon.md

 The staker can withdraw the staked funds after the timelock of the staking transaction expires.

+`--staking-transaction-hash` is the hash from response of `stake` command.

 ```bash
 $ stakercli daemon unstake \
   --staking-transaction-hash 6bf442a2e864172cba73f642ced10c178f6b19097abde41608035fb26a601b10